-The Climate Council is able to provide insurance for events under specific conditions in accordance with.
+The Climate Council is able to provide insurance for events under specific conditions in accordance with our policy details.
 Speak to us about what this might look like for your event.

 Can someone from the Climate Council attend my event?